Pterygium Surgery

 Does pterygium require surgery?

-Pterygium that causes mild inflammation can usually be treated with steroid drops, eye drops, or a prescribed ointment.
-But once the pterygium growth threatens or interferes with your vision, the pterygium must be surgically removed.
+Pterygium that causes mild irritation or eye redness, can usually be treated with steroid drops, artificial tears, or a prescribed ointment.
+Once the pterygium growth threatens or interferes with your vision, the pterygium must be surgically removed.

 Is pterygium surgery permanent?